top of page

 Week 8 – Restriction

-By Week 9, the structure shifts again.
-The fabric expands outward around the head and shoulders, forming a curved frame that extends beyond the body itself.
-Rather than enclosing the figure, the material now occupies the surrounding space, suggesting that silence has begun to reshape the environment around it.
+By Week 9, the structure shifts outward.
+The fabric extends around the head and shoulders, forming a boundary that reaches beyond the body itself.

 Portrait with translucent fabric extending outward around the head and shoulders, forming a surrounding frame.